- The following does not apply to the high end condo market -

 But see it from the point of view of a prospective tenant.
 The tenant is faced with multiple offers of units of the same type and standard in the same condo building.
 Most rents are set at 20k but one is at 18k per month negotiable.
 Which one will the customer take?
 The same will go for a potential buyer.
 It is a buyers market !

 It is a fact that owners who are flexible when it comes to rental rates and agreeing to the some of the needs of customers get the tenants.

 Of course some people will argue that everyone should set the same prices but that can never happen.
 There are far to many people in the real estate business, all with different ideas, to even think that this way of pricing could be achieved.

-So owners of properties please accept the way it is now and be flexible or you will not get a tenant and the way things are looking, you will not be able to sell either.
+So owners of properties please accept the way it is now, and be flexible, or you will not get a tenant.
+The way things are looking, you will not be able to sell either.

 Don't forget, this only seems to apply to the low to mid end condo market.
 The high end is a different matter.

 Take the following advice from On Nut Condos and maybe you will be more successful in finding a tenant or buyer

 'Apart from price flexibility and realism, what WILL help to sell or rent out a property is the amount of detail an owner provides about their condo, along with the standard of the pictures they send.
 The 1 bed condo at xxxxx for rent at 20k, and 3 or 4 low quality images, is not the way to do it.

 Please read our guidelines for assistance.

 Some people might say that if the customer views the property they can find out all the detail at the viewing, yes in the past that might have been true.
 But customers are now faced with so much choice online that the quality of the pictures of a unit and the detail in a listing is definately a main deciding factor as to which ones they actually go to view.